sergeyuwt/deploy/serge/TSW-61922/README.md

 ### To deploy

-Click the button below to deploy
+Click the button below to deploy, you will be prompted to enter your Azure account credentials and the activation code for Teradici Standard Agent.

 <a target="_blank" href="https://portal.azure.com/#create/Microsoft.Template/uri/the_encoded_template_uri">
     <img src="http://azuredeploy.net/deploybutton.png"/>